harry-bb/elk/README.md

 The `000-default.conf` is a reverse proxy directive for apache httpd in order to be able to reach the kibana dashboard on T-Pot.

-Further, `elasticsearch.yml`, `logstash.conf`and `suricata.json` are all tailored to fit the T-Pot environment.
+Further, `elasticsearch.yml`, `logstash.conf`and `elkbase.tar.gz` are all tailored to fit the T-Pot environment.
 All important data is stored in `/data/elk/`.

 The `supervisord.conf` is used to start the elk stack under supervision of supervisord.